dnulnets/haccessibility/README.md

-# Accessability database and portal
+# Accessibility database and portal
-This is a prototype for the Swedish IoT Hub for Accessability that allows you to manually or automatically through IoT accessability enabled devices enter information, such as availability, on geographical positions.
+This is a prototype for the Swedish IoT Hub for Accessibility that allows you to manually or automatically through IoT accessibility enabled devices enter information, such as availability, on geographical positions.

 ## Technology stack
 The backend is developed in Haskell and uses the Persistence, Yesod webframework and Morpheus graphQL library.
 The database is PostreSQL.